Do you support VHDL 2008?

 Since VHDL-Tool uses the Language Server Protocol protocol to communicate with your editor, its features are available in all compatible editors.
 This includes editors like Vim and Emacs which, while extremely capable of text editing, do not traditionally support ide-like features.
 Say goodbye to Eclipse forever!

 In addition to editor support, VHDL-Tool is very fast.
 Syntax checking, type checking and linting happen instantly.
 Autocompletions pop up immediately, and definitions are found without delay.

 What does your feature road map look like?

 We plan to add support for snippets and basic refactoring such as renaming variables/signals/ports across files.
-We also plan to incrementally add support for VHDL-2008.

 Do you plan to support Verilog?